Enjoy the flavors of this historical Gingerbread made with whole wheat flour, rye flour, honey, candied citrus peel, and a variety of warm spices.

-The HBinFive Bakers are at it again.
-We finished baking through the Healthy Bread in Five Minutes book, but the fun didn’t stop there.
-We decided to continue our bread-baking journey.
-We won’t be baking through another book, we’re just baking bread each month around a particular theme.
+The HBinFive Bakers finished baking through the Healthy Bread in Five Minutes book and decided to continue our bread-baking journey.
+We chose not to bake through another book, but to bake bread each month around a particular theme.

-Although it has “bread” in the name, Gingerbread is traditionally considered a cake that requires neither kneading or leavening.
-This recipe includes yeast and it’s in the back of a bread book, so I decided it fit the description of a historical bread.
-Well that’s my story and I’m sticking to it.
+Although it has “bread” in the name, Gingerbread is traditionally considered a cake that requires neither kneading nor leavening.
+This recipe includes yeast so I decided it fit the description of a historical bread.

 - 7 ounces honey